 Dude, Where's My Homework?

 We've heard it all before.
-You can't find your homework, but you swear you just had it in front of you.
-Avoid the embarrassment of misplacing your report 5 minutes before you have to turn it in — and all the other following scenarios — by putting some method in the your messes' madness.
+Your child can't find his homework, but he swears he just had it in front of him.
+Help your child avoid the embarrassment of misplacing his report 5 minutes before he has to turn it in — and all the other following scenarios — by putting some method in the messes' madness.

-Time flies when you're having fun — especially when you're having fun instead of keeping up with your assignments.
-One of the best ways to make sure you don't miss a due date is to hang a calendar on a wall in your room.
-Stick a tack on the wall next to it (just tell your parents that sacrificing wall paint is a small price to pay for organization) and tie a string with a pen on the end to the tack.
-Use the pen to write your due dates on the calendar.
-If you can hang more than one pen, use different colors for each subject.
-Every night before you go to sleep, cross off the day.
-That way, you'll always know how much time you have left before your science project is due.
+Time flies when your child is having fun — especially when he’s having fun instead of keeping up with his assignments.
+One of the best ways to make sure your child doesn’t miss a due date is to hang a calendar on a wall in his room.
+Stick a tack on the wall next to it (sacrificing wall paint is a small price to pay for your child’s organization) and tie a string with a pen on the end to the tack.
+Have your child use the pen to write his due dates on the calendar.
+If you can hang more than one pen, encourage him to use different colors for each subject.
+Every night before he goes to sleep, cross off the day.
+That way, your child will always know how much time he has left before his science project is due.

-The Girl Who Sits Next to You Is Sick of Lending You Pencils
+The Girl Who Sits Next to Your Child Is Sick of Lending Her Pencils

-You Miss the Bus Because You Can't Find Your Cargo Pants
+Your Child Misses the Bus Because He Can't Find His Cargo Pants

 Uh...
 The Dog Ate My Homework...

-- Establish a homework routine.
-Try to do your assignments in the same place each night.
+1. Establish a homework routine.
+Have your child do his assignments in the same place each night.

-- Whether you choose a comfy workspace in your room or at the kitchen table, set up file baskets or bins marked "Done," "To Do," and "For Mom to sign," so you keep track of what assignments need to go back to school, what you're still working on, and if you need a parent signature for field trips or report cards.
+2. Whether he chooses a comfy workspace in his room or at the kitchen table, set up file baskets or bins marked "Done," "To Do," and "For Mom to Sign," so your child can keep track of what assignments need to go back to school, what he’s still working on, and if he need a parent signature for field trips or report cards.

-- When your homework assignment is complete, put it in the correct folder and zip it into your backpack.
+4. When his homework assignment is complete, put it in the correct folder and ask him to zip it into his backpack.
 Voila!
 No more homework humiliation.

-Your Binder/Desk/Locker Looks Like a Mini Tornado Disaster Zone
+Your Child’s Binder/Desk/Locker Looks Like a Mini Tornado Disaster Zone

 Keeping closed areas like desks or lockers neat is easy…for the first month of school.
-Then the novelty of new school supplies wears off and all of a sudden, you smell something funky in there and doesn’t even want to reach your hand in to grab your calculator.
-Okay, not only is that disgusting, but lockers and desks are supposed to help you keep track of everything — they aren't trash receptacles or recycling bins.
+Then the novelty of new school supplies wears off and all of a sudden, your child smells something funky in there and doesn’t even want to reach his hand in to grab his calculator.
+Okay, not only is that disgusting, but lockers and desks are supposed to help students keep track of everything — they aren't trash receptacles or recycling bins.
 Here are some tips to share with your messy child for keeping it clean in there:

-- Put something in your desk or locker that you want to see every day — a mini poster of your favorite baseball player, a photo of your dog, a note your best friend wrote to you during homeroom.
+1. Have your child put something in his desk or locker that he wants to see every day — a mini poster of his favorite baseball player, a photo of the family dog, a note his best friend wrote to him during homeroom.
 Important stuff like that is good motivation for not leaving half a sandwich in there for a week.

-- Stick in a shelf or a divider to keep binders, textbooks, and your lunch separate.
+2. Stick in a shelf or a divider to keep binders, textbooks, and lunch separate.
 Even in a tiny area, everything should have its own place.

-3. Every Friday, have your child clean out old papers, pencils without erasers, candy wrappers, and anything else that has absolutely no use every Friday.
-That way, when you come back to school Monday morning everything will be tidy.
+3. Every Friday, have your child clean out old papers, pencils without erasers, candy wrappers, and anything else that has absolutely no use.
+That way, when your child comes back to school on Monday morning everything will be tidy.

 Everything's Done!
 Oh Wait.
 Except for That…

 It's a terrible feeling when you think you did everything, just to realize there's one thing that totally slipped your mind.
-That means it's time to introduce yourself to the art of making checklists.
-It can be as simple as "Homework I Need to Complete," "5 Things Dad Wants Me To Do For Tomorrow," or "School Snacks I Want From the Supermarket."
-But the fact remains that creating and referring to lists will develop your ability to strategize tasks and organize your time.
-Always try to put the task that's most important at the top, and prioritize down to the least important task at the bottom.
-That way the thing you need to accomplish right away will be #1 on your list, boldly begging you to be crossed off and completed.
+That means it's time to introduce your child to the art of making checklists.
+It can be as simple as "Homework I Need to Complete," "5 Things Dad Wants Me to Do for Tomorrow," or "School Snacks I Want From the Supermarket."
+But the fact remains that creating and referring to lists will develop your child’s ability to strategize tasks and organize his time.
+Let your child know to always put the task that's most important at the top, and prioritize down to the least important task at the bottom.
+That way the thing your child needs to accomplish right away will be #1 on the list, boldly begging to be crossed off and completed.
 So whether your child writes down all of his assignments, the top 7 movies he wants to see over winter break, or a massive inventory of all the toys he wants to get for the holidays, grab a pen and make a list — and then show him the satisfaction he will feel of checking stuff off once he’s done it!